slipstreamamx/DevOps-Course-Starter2021/README.md

 We're going to be using Trello's API to fetch and save to-do tasks.
 1. Create an account by visiting this link https://trello.com/signup in you're favourite browser.
-2. Generate an API Key and get ypur token
+2. Generate an API Key and get your token
+3. Explore the Trello's API thru here https://developer.atlassian.com/cloud/trello/rest/api-group-actions/ using POSTMAN.
+4. Update add the API_KEY and API_TOKEN to the `.env` file in your project folder.
+5. On https://trello.com/ create a new board and give a title (e.g. todo_app).
+6. Once you have created your board you well need the BOARD_ID.
+To get the Board ID you need to use this API in POSTMAN https://api.trello.com/1/members/me/boards?fields=name,url&key={apiKey}&token={apiToken}
+7. Update the BOARD_ID to the `.env` file in your project folder